Dystopian FictionLife BlogShort Stories

 He responded.

 I don’t know how much time later; maybe a day, maybe a month.
-It’s all the same when you’re waiting for that final resting place, but in between, I ate, I dozed, I watched stupid people pretend they knew how to run a country and I ate some more.
+It’s all the same when you’re waiting for your final resting place.
+In between, I ate, I dozed, I watched stupid people pretend they knew how to run a country, and I ate some more.

-He confirmed what I’d already read and assured me that the research was real.
-I read his message with interest.
-I also noted that he listed himself as living in Cambodia, which made me think he was a scammer.
+He confirmed what I’d already read and assured me the research was real.
+He also listed himself as living in Cambodia, which made me think he was a scammer.
 Still, I had questions.
-I thought about them long enough to be clear about what I wanted to know, and I listed them in bullet points and sent them.
+I thought about them long enough to be clear on what I wanted to know, listed them in bullet points, and sent them.

-These were smart questions that would instantly root out the scammers.
+They were smart questions designed to instantly root out scammers.

 Again, I can’t be sure how long it took before he responded, this time with some interesting information.

 He talked about the discovery of Telomeres lengthening and how they’d been able to prevent the telomerase enzyme from braking, which has the potential to restore the lost telomere length of adult stem cells.
-While I didn’t fully understand the complexities of what he was suggesting, I knew enough to understand that he was quoting facts that were based on current research.
-At the very least, this guy did know the science.
+While I didn’t fully understand the complexities, I knew enough to recognise he was quoting facts based on current research.

-Though I still waited for the credit card request for a free 1-month sample.
+Still, I waited for the credit card request for a free 1-month sample.
 This would no doubt include a free set of steak knives.
-In the case where the 1-month sample failed you could then kill yourself with unbelievably sharp, long-lasting, high-quality knives.
-All for just £.9.99 a month, with the small print letting you know that there was no end date to the payments and your great, great grand-children would inherit your debt – plus interest.
+In the case where the 1-month sample failed, you could kill yourself with unbelievably sharp, long-lasting, high-quality knives.
+All for just £9.99 a month, with the small print letting you know there was no end date to the payments and your great, great grandchildren would inherit your debt, plus interest.

-He didn’t ask for any money – surprisingly, but he did insinuate, quite vaguely, that there may be a requirement for expendable volunteers.
+He didn’t ask for any money, surprisingly, but he did insinuate, quite vaguely, that there might be a requirement for expendable volunteers.

-While he didn’t specifically state that there was a requirement for volunteers and that they’d be expendable, I was quite accustomed to reading between the lines.
-I’d spent decades writing copy between the lines so that amazed viewers were entertained, got the message and left the theatre ready to buy whatever I told them to.
+While he didn’t specifically state that there was a requirement for volunteers and that they’d be expendable, I was accustomed to reading between the lines.
+I’d spent decades writing copy that said everything between the lines.

-I wrote a message back immediately, using my own carefully crafted ability to advise that I may be available for such expendable volunteering, if such a thing were genuine.
-I included my mobile number and my home address, my age, my height, my weight, the list of my afflictions and a subtly-hinted willingness to be considered expendable.
+I wrote a message back immediately, using my carefully crafted ability to advise that I may be available for such expendable volunteering, if such a thing were genuine.
+I included my mobile number and home address, my age, height, weight, the list of my afflictions, and a subtly-hinted willingness to be considered expendable.

-If he was going to turn up on my doorstep with the 1-month sample, credit card machine, a dazzling smile that would ordinarily reheat frozen meals in 30 seconds, and a set of free steak knives, he would leave with the knives festooned throughout his torso.
+If he was going to turn up on my doorstep with the 1-month sample, credit card machine, a dazzling smile that could reheat frozen meals in 30 seconds, and a set of free steak knives, he would leave with the knives festooned throughout his torso.

 I’d keep the smile.

-A week later, I wrote to the Fringe man asking if he’d read my message – of course I know he had, as there were read receipts online, but I was shocked to discover his profile had been deleted.
-My heart became a cold steel knife that pressed against my ribcage.
-Until that discovery, I didn’t realise how much I’d cared about it.
-In fact, I’d cared so much about it that I’d barely been able to remember any of the three books I’d read, nor the countless television programs.
+A week later, I wrote to the Fringe man asking if he’d read my message.
+Of course I knew he had, the read receipts confirmed it, but I was shocked to discover his profile had been deleted.
+My heart became a cold steel knife pressing against my ribcage.
+Until that discovery, I hadn’t realised how much I cared.
+I’d cared so much that I barely remembered any of the three books I’d read, nor the countless television programs.

-For several days, I flopped in my recliner and watched the day brighten, and eventually darken.
-I’d pull the handle and recline fully and sleep, then repeat.
-Occasionally I’d eat, frequently I’d go to the toilet and that was my life.
+For several days, I flopped in my recliner and watched the day brighten, then darken.
+I pulled the handle, reclined fully, slept, and repeated.
+Occasionally I ate.
+Frequently I went to the toilet.
+That was my life.

-Maybe 4, perhaps 5 – even conceivably 6, days went by and a knock at my door, quite literally scared the wind out of me.
+Maybe four, perhaps five, even conceivably six days went by, and a knock at my door quite literally scared the wind out of me.
 I was thankful I hadn’t followed through.

-In that first few seconds, as I opened the door and one of them cleared their throat; ready to speak, I knew who they were.
-Even as the dark-haired boy began to speak, I opened the door wide and moved aside.
+The moment one of them cleared their throat, ready to speak, I already knew who they were.
+Even as the dark-haired boy began to talk, I opened the door wide and moved aside.

 I was curious from the onset.
-These were fit boys that were standard representations of the new generation; eager, enthusiastic, creative, sensitive and earnest in the way they dressed and their presentation.
-But…their eyes, their eyes told a different story.
+These were fit boys, standard representations of the new generation, eager, enthusiastic, creative, sensitive and earnest in the way they dressed and presented themselves.
+But their eyes, their eyes told a different story.

 When Max spoke, at length and with no flair, no faff and no fanfare, in a manner that was politely direct, I knew he was telling me the truth.